rafael747/blog/hiking/_posts/2021-01-03-trekking-canastra.md

 ![](https://drive.google.com/uc?export=view&id=1eXWQThnDH2VyeIsa7feaaiUy6TAuIYTZ)

 We were very tired, so we didn't take long to fall asleep.
-The heavy winds scare us a bit in the night, but we could get a good night of sleep.
+The heavy winds scared us a bit in the night, but we could get a good night of sleep.

 ![](https://drive.google.com/uc?export=view&id=1M8Hrg43e36UaPa9elpn7WYlxDvWejaml)